 (2) The market rules may make provision for governance matters, including financial management, relating to the performance of the functions of the Rule Change Panel under these regulations and the market rules.

-(3) The Rule Change Panel is responsible for the development, in accordance with the market rules, of amendments of and replacements for the market rules.
+(3) Before 1 July 2021, the Rule Change Panel is responsible for the development, in accordance with the market rules, of amendments of and replacements for the market rules.

 [Regulation 12B inserted: Gazette 23 Nov 2016 p.
 5267; amended: Gazette 23 Nov 2016 p.
-5267.]
+5267; SL 2021/2 r.
+6.]

 12C.
 Functions of Coordinator